 Sad to say that in January Mark's faithful friend Smudge passed away, what "tails" he will have to tell when he gets to the Pearly Gates.
 So with Missy and Mark are out together photographing and logging war graves and memorials.

-Mark is now in South Wales and has raised almost £70,000 and travelled nearly 25,000 miles
+Mark is now in Gloucester and has raised almost £74000 and travelled nearly 30,000 miles and counting still logging the war graves of all the military WWI onwards.